indico/indico-user-docs/user_guide/room_module.md

 * _Private rooms_ which cannot be booked at all \(red colour\).
 Only the room manager can book his/her private room.
 If you need such a room, you should ask this person to create a booking for you.

 In the image below you can see examples of these three types of rooms:
-* _513-R-068_ is public, i.e. you try to book it, it is free at the time you want it, you have it!
+* _513-R-068_ is public, i.e. you can book it right away, if it is free at the time you selected.
-* _513-1-024_ is public but requires confirmation, i.e. you try to book it, it is free at the time you want it, you PRE-book it, wait for moderator's approval, you have it!
+* _513-1-024_ is public but requires confirmation, i.e. you can PRE-book it, if it is free at the time you selected and once you receive the moderator's approval, the booking will be confirmed.
-* _513-R-070_ is private, i.e. you try to book it, you get the message: _You don't have rights to book this room_
+* _513-R-070_ is private, i.e. if you try to book it, you get the message: _You don't have rights to book this room_

 ![](/assets/kinds_of_rooms.png)

----

 ### Booking rooms for single or multiple occurence events

 You may reserve a room more than _Once_, namely on a _Daily_, _Weekly_ or _Monthly_ basis.
 A common example is a weekly meeting \(which takes place at the same time every week\).

-See, on the image below, once you've _selected_ your room and declared you want to book it _Weekly_, how _all Mondays_ appear darker than the other days on the calendar.
+See, on the image below, once you've selected your room and declared you want to book it _Weekly_, how all Mondays appear darker than the other days on the calendar.

 ![](/assets/book_frequency.png)